ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/boosting.java.markdown

 From the index perspective we can associate to an index entry a boosting factor.
 The higher value it has, the more relevant term will be.
 To do this, we must use the `Boost` method.

 Let's jump straight into the example.
-To perform the query that will return employees where either `firstName` or `lastName` is equal to _Bob_, and to promote employees (move them to the top of the results) where `firstName` matches the phrase, we must first create an index with boosted entry.
+To perform the query that will return employees where either `FirstName` or `LastName` is equal to _Bob_, and to promote employees (move them to the top of the results) where `FirstName` matches the phrase, we must first create an index with boosted entry.

 {CODE-TABS}
 {CODE-TAB:java:AbstractIndexCreationTask boosting_2@Indexes\Boosting.java /}